somewhatlurker/diva_fontmap_tools/guides/HOWTO_MOD_TEXT_FONTS.md

    `python fontmap_extract.py fontmap` (will turn folder contents into a farc)
 6. Replace textures
    Use the replace flipped option in MikuMikuModel.
 The fonts are in `spr_fnt_XX`.

+### Troubleshooting
+- If text is invisible, try reducing the font size until the texture shrinks.
+- If the top or bottom of characters are cut off, try generating the font with `--force_baseline` set to about `0.85`.
+- Debug and test screens seem to have some issues, so don't worry if they look incorrect.